 The batter is ready to use.
 Use it right away to make idli or cover it and store it in the refrigerator.

-Idli batter or `dosa batter fermented in the instant pot
+Fluffy airy Idli or dosa batter fermented in the instant pot

-• Use very cold water or ice cubes when grinding the batter, as that helps to not heat up the batter when grinding.
+Cold Water: Use very cold water or ice cubes when grinding the batter, as that helps prevent the batter from heating up.

-• To prepare dosa’s, add some water and make the batter consistency thinner.
+Dosa: To prepare dosa, add some water and make the batter consistency thinner.
 Mix gently and prepare dosa.

-• Do not increase the quantity much more than suggested in this recipe.
-I have seen some posts where the batter has risen too much and the instant pot has locked.
-I also recommend use a glass lid to close the instant pot in yogurt mode when making batter.
+Quantity: Do not increase the quantity much more than suggested in this recipe.
+I have seen some posts where the batter has risen too much, and the Instant Pot has locked.
+I also recommend using a glass lid to close the Instant Pot in yogurt mode when making batter.

-• Prepare idli initially as they come out soft with fresh batter.
-Do not mix the whole batter, take out the required amount you need to prepare the idli in a separate bowl.
+Using the batter: Prepare idli initially as they come out soft with fresh batter.
+Do not mix the whole batter; take out the required amount you need to prepare the idlis in a separate bowl.

 Common Questions

-What can I use to substitute methi in idli batter?
+What can I use to substitute methi seeds in idli batter?

 There is no direct substitute for methi seeds.
 You can skip them and still make the batter.